 Researchers have designed a device that delivers two medications that help stop HIV transmission.
 Although condom usage is the best strategy for preventing HIV transmission, the researchers are working to design a device that can be used by sex workers and in situations where women are not in a position to negotiate condom use.

 The device is an intravaginal ring (IVR) that can be inserted into the female genital tract where it will deliver medications known to decrease the transmission of HIV.
 The researchers examined how effectively their IVR delivered two medications – hydroxychloroquine (HCQ), an FDA approved medication, and a nanomedicine gene therapy developed by the team in previous research.
 Their results were published in a recent study.

-“This IVR system will help women to protect themselves against HIV infection and greatly reduce drug usage when it is not necessary,” says Yannick Traore, a recent Waterloo PhD graduate and lead author on the study.“We are hoping that this will reduce the cost of drug therapy and also prevent users from developing drug resistance.”
+“This IVR system will help women to protect themselves against HIV infection and greatly reduce drug usage when it is not necessary,” says Yannick Traore, a recent Waterloo PhD graduate, a two time Nanofellowship awardee and lead author on the study.“We are hoping that this will reduce the cost of drug therapy and also prevent users from developing drug resistance.”

 The unique, segmented design of the IVR is effective.
 In lab tests, the HCQ segment successfully released the drug slowly and effectively over 25 days and the gene therapy segment responded to the presence of seminal fluid simulant by releasing 20 times more nanomedicine than was released in an environment of only vaginal fluid simulant.
 The next steps involve testing the IVR in animal models.

 The study was recently published in the journal Drug Delivery and Translation Research and features authors from Waterloo and the University of Manitoba.